apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

    -  **VPC Offering**: If the administrator has configured multiple VPC offerings, select the one you want to use for this VPC

+   - **Public MTU**: The MTU to be configured on the public interfaces of the VPC network's VR

 #.
 Click OK.